Skip to Main Content

 We will seek diverse pools of candidates for all jobs but will always seek to hire the most qualified candidate.

-Hate Speech
+Hate Speech and Obscenities

 We consider the perspectives of those offended by hateful expression when making publication decisions.

-We do not align ourselves with the University or District laws on hate speech, but as an organization support efforts to combat hate speech.
+We do not align ourselves with the University or District laws on hate speech, but, as an organization, support efforts to combat hate speech.

 We do not include original offensive expressions, but will partially censor the expression for informational purposes.
+We will refer to our style guide on formatting slurs and will then explain what group that expression is targeting.

-Mental Health Suicide
+Mental Health and Suicide

 We will cover mental health and suicide as broad public health issues as consistently as we cover other health matters.
 Like a death, we wouldn’t report a suicide itself as news unless it was related to another newsworthy event or irresponsible not to.